 Being an instructional writer myself, I was very impressed with the quality of the step-by-step instructions provided, both in printable form and video.
 I found them very clear, thorough and easy to follow.
 I’ve never done this type of work on footwear or used leatherwork copper rivets before, and by watching the short video once then following the printed instructions, I was able to complete the build in around 30 minutes.

-The DIT kit contains the following items which are pictured below:
+The Shoe Sync Earthing Shoes DIY kit contains the following items which are pictured below: